Falmouth officer shot in line of duty over a year ago making strides on road to recovery

 FALMOUTH, MASS.
-(WHDH) - A Falmouth police officer shot in the line of duty over a year ago is still making strides on the road to recovery — now he says he wants to bring awareness to the support that officers like him need.
+(WHDH) - A Falmouth police officer shot in the line of duty more than a year ago is bringing awareness to the support that officers like him need as he makes strides on his road to recovery.

-As the nation celebrates National Law Enforcement Day, Officer Donald DeMiranda sat down for the first time with 7’s Nathalie Pozo to talk about the night of July 27, 2018, that changed the course of his life forever.
+As the nation celebrated National Law Enforcement Day, Officer Donald DeMiranda sat down to talk about the night of July 27, 2018 for the first time with 7NEWS.
+He says what transpired has changed the course of his life forever.

 “I called my wife and told her I was on my way to the hospital, I had been shot, meet me there,” the 37-year-old said.
 “That’s when you are thinking this is where it is going to end.”